carter-benson/CSC325ClassProject/docs/contributor-guides/markdown-QA.md

 ## Best Practices

-It is important that you use both Vale and markdownlint together to maintain the quality of your markdown files.
+It's important that you use both Vale and markdownlint together to maintain the quality of your markdown files.
 Furthermore, you should address all issues presented by both Vale and markdownlint.

 ## Using Vale